dragondaud/SolarGuardn/README.md

 - WiFi client
 - WiFi web server
 - Web server status page
+- Telnet server for remote debugging/monitoring
-- Pump control with SONOFF/Tasmota
+- Pump control with SONOFF/Espurna
 - SPIFFS config file

-My code is released to public domain, while libraries retain their respective licenses.
+This code is offered "as is" with no warranty, expressed or implied, for any purpose, and is released to the public domain, while all libraries retain their respective licenses.

+See config.h for configurable settings and all includes.

-Designed to run on an ESP-12E NodeMCU board, the SolarGuardn monitors soil conditions, ambient temperature, humidity and atmospheric pressure.
-It reports collected data, using MQTT, either directly to AdafruitIO or through a local MQTT broker.
-Webserver provides direct access to current data, as well as firmware updating.
+Designed to run on an ESP-12E NodeMCU board with additional hardware, this sketch will monitor soil conditions, ambient temperature, humidity and atmospheric pressure, then report changes using MQTT, to AdafruitIO.

+A builtin WWW server provides direct access to current data, /reset request will reboot ESP.

+Telnet server allows remote monitoring and debugging when serial is not practical.

 Press FLASH button on NodeMCU to enter moisture sensor calibration mode, adjust input pot, monitor serial